 It’s worth flagging up three other conferences that still plan to go ahead in person (at time of going to press).

 The first is the famous All-Ireland Business Summit, returning to Croke Park in Dublin on 8 September.
-From recruiting talent, to learning how to recession-proof your business, this is an important event for business leaders, particularly those with IE domains.
+From recruiting talent, to learning how to recession-proof your business, this is an important event for business leaders, particularly those who might want to buy domain names.
 A pair of tickets start from €199.

 Another event, ideal for anyone in the early stages of launching their business is The Start Summit.
 Currently planning to take place in Dublin Castle on 28 October, its ideal for early-stage entrepreneurs, looking to accelerate their business.